-The beautiful island of Gangga is located in the Sulawesi North in the Celebes Sea on the coast of Manado.
-This paradise island has the distinction of having only two resorts.
-Enclosed between a green hill and a white sand beach, the Gangga Island Resort and Spa quickly gives you the feeling of having discovered a real paradise on earth as soon as you get off the boat.
+The beautiful island of Gangga is located off the coast of Manado in North Sulawesi.
+Backed by lush green hills and looking out onto a white sand beach, Gangga Island Resort and Spa gives you the feeling of having discovered a real paradise on earth as soon as you get off the boat.

 The Gangga Island Resort and Spa complex has 15 beautiful beachfront bungalows.
-These are built in the local style of Minahasa.
-Each bungalow (Superior and Deluxe) has 2 separate bedrooms that can be arranged according to your desires (king size bed / 2 twin beds / 3 twin beds).
+These are built in the local Minahasa style.
+Each bungalow (Superior and Deluxe) has 2 separate bedrooms that can be arranged according to your requirements (king size bed / 2 twin beds / 3 twin beds).

 North Sulawesi is a fantastic playground for scuba diving enthusiasts.
-The island of Gangga is located in a convergence zone of the Indian and Pacific Oceans which explains the great variety of underwater landscapes but particularly all kinds of species.
+The island of Gangga is located in a convergence zone of the Indian and Pacific Oceans, which explains the great variety of underwater landscapes and the incredible array of marine species.

-It is one of the favorite diving destinations for underwater photographers who have a wide selection of macro subjects: seahorses, shrimps, frogfish, octopus or nudibranchs.
+It is a favorite diving destinations for underwater photographers who will find a wide selection of macro subjects: seahorses, shrimp, frogfish, and nudibranchs.
 During nocturnal excursions, you may be lucky enough to observe the ritual of mating Mandarin fish on Lihaga Island, a few minutes boat ride from the resort.

 Day trips to Bangka Island and Bunaken National Marine Park are perfect for deeper dives on underwater cliffs and pinnacles.
-Near the islands of Talisei and Bangka, hard and soft corals grow in a rich environment and make this place a sanctuary for scorpion fish, ghost fish, crocodile fish and many species of antennas.
+Near the islands of Talisei and Bangka, hard and soft corals grow in a rich environment and make this place a sanctuary for scorpion fish, ghost fish, crocodile fish and many other species.